Claualvarez/ECCB2020/Searching.md

     ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/HHpred_submit.png)

     **The results may take a few minutes!** But, to save some time, we pre-calculated this search, the results can be found [here](https://toolkit.tuebingen.mpg.de/jobs/Q60AX2). \
-    Because we already run this search, HHpred will display the following message when you try to do the exact same search.
+    Because we already ran this search, HHpred will display the following message when you try to do the exact same search.

     ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/HHpred_already_exists.png)